Homotopy classes of Newtonian spaces: Homotopies

 The rightmost term may be estimated using the Minkowski inequality in integral form \cite[Theorem 202, p.
 148]{har88} by We arrive at

 To see the last part use the condition in the statement of the theorem to compute

 This completes the proof of Lemma \ref{le2}. \end{proof} \end{lemma}

 Since $(g_n)$ is bounded in $L^p(X)$ there is a subsequence converging weakly to some $g\in L^p(X)$.
-By Mazur's lemma a convex combination of $g_n$'s converges to $g$ in $L^p$.
-The corresponding convex combination of $L_n$'s converges everywhere to $L$ and $L<\infty$ almost everywhere.
+By Mazur's lemma a sequence of convex combination of $g_n$'s converges to $g$ in $L^p$.
+The corresponding sequence of convex combination of $L_n$'s converges everywhere to $L$ and $L<\infty$ almost everywhere.
 Therefore by \cite[Proposition 2.4]{bjo11} $g$ is a $p$-integrable $p$-weak upper gradient of $L$.

 We conclude that $L\in \Dir pX$.
 In particular $L$ is $p$-quasicontinuous and finite $p$-quasieverywhere.

 Define $H(x,t)=h^x(t)$ for every $x\in X$ for which $L(x)<\infty$, $h^x$ being the path from $u(x)$ to $v(x)$ given by Lemma \ref{le1}.
 Let us prove that $H$ is a $p$-quasihomotopy.